Mean value analysis: Problem setup

 Consider a closed queueing network of K M/M/1 queues, with M customers circulating in the system.
 Suppose that the customers are indistinguishable from each other, so that the network has a single class of customers.
 To compute the mean queue length and waiting time at each of the nodes and throughput of the system we use an iterative algorithm starting with a network with 0 customers.

 Write μi for the service rate at node i and P for the customer routing matrix where element pij denotes the probability that a customer finishing service at node i moves to node j for service.
-To use the algorithm we first compute the visit ratio row vector v, a vector such that v = v P.
+To use the algorithm, we first compute the visit ratio row vector v, a vector such that v = v P.

-Now write Li(n) for the mean number of customer at queue i when there are a total of n customers in the system (this includes the job currently being served at queue i) and Wj(n) for the mean time spent by a customer in queue i when there are a total of n customers in the system.
+Now write Li(n) for the mean number of customers at queue i when there is a total of n customers in the system (this includes the job currently being served at queue i) and Wj(n) for the mean time spent by a customer in queue i when there is a total of n customers in the system.
 Denote the throughput of a system with m customers by λm.